guslatho/syllabify-torch/README.md

 Repository of files referenced in research by Gus Lathouwers, Wieke Harmsen, Catia Cucchiarini, Helmers Strik; Radboud University (2024).

-Contains three datasets used for syllabification benchmarking as well as two algorithms (neural net and Brandt).
+Contains the three datasets used for syllabification benchmarking as well as two algorithms (neural net and Brandt).

 Also see https://github.com/guslatho/syllabificator for an older version of the research repository containing additional syllabification algorithms.